 The Lunar Terrain Vehicle will be vastly more capable than the rover rode by Apollo astronauts.

 In August 2021, NASA revealed initial details on its plan to purchase a commercial rover which Artemis astronauts will drive on the Moon later this decade.
-Before soliciting proposals for the same later this year, NASA laid out the capabilities it wants this Lunar Terrain Vehicle (LTV) to have, and sought formal input from U.S. companies on the same.
-At another such industry day held this August 30, followed by an online amendment, NASA has provided more details on the LTV.
+Before soliciting proposals for the same later this year, NASA laid out the capabilities it wants this Lunar Terrain Vehicle (LTV) to have, and seeked input from U.S. companies for the same.
+At another such industry day held this August 30, followed by an amendment, NASA has provided more details on the LTV plans.

-Since NASA intends to sustain its return to the Moon, the LTV will not only be far more capable than the Lunar Roving Vehicle (LRV) used by Apollo astronauts but also more sophisticated than the current crop of Mars rovers.
-Here’s everything we know about its desired capabilities, driven by NASA’s requirements for Artemis surface activities.
+Since NASA intends to sustain its return to the Moon, the LTV will be far more capable than the Lunar Roving Vehicle (LRV) used by Apollo astronauts, and more sophisticated than even the current crop of Mars rovers.

 The LTV will be an unenclosed, all-electric rover that two suited astronauts can drive on the Moon for up to 20 kilometers on a 8-hour roundtrip without the rover needing a recharge.
 That’s roughly thrice Apollo LRV’s range and twice its drive time.

 Unlike Apollo, the LTV will be used across multiple Artemis missions for at least 10 years.
-This means the LTV must survive frigid night-time temperatures on the Moon’s south pole every month, which can last from a few hours to 150 hours despite favorably selecting high-altitude hibernation locations.
-That’s better than NASA’s upcoming polar-water-studying robotic VIPER rover, which is being designed to survive complete darkness periods of about 96 hours by parking at pre-identified high-altitude spots throughout the mission.
+This means the LTV must survive frigid night-time temperatures on the Moon’s south pole every month, which can last from a few hours up to at least 150 hours even in favorably selected high-altitude locations.
+That’s even better than NASA’s upcoming polar-water-studying VIPER rover, which is being designed to survive complete darkness periods of about 96 hours by parking at pre-identified high-altitude spots throughout the mission.

-Given its criticality to astronauts being able to safely return to the lander or Artemis Base Camp, NASA requires LTV’s mobility to be at least single-fault tolerant, and that the rover should be able to communicate to Earth directly as well as via lunar satellite or other relays.
+Given its criticality to astronauts being able to safely return to the lander or Artemis Base Camp, the rover’s mobility must be at least single-fault tolerant.

-NASA also wants the LTV to be remotely operable from anywhere between the Moon’s surface and Earth.
-Furthermore, the agency desires the rover to have high autonomy.
-These requirements chiefly come from NASA’s Science Mission Directorate to ensure efficient scientific use of the rover for when a crewed mission isn’t ongoing, which would be at least 11 months of every year for all foreseeable Artemis missions.
+NASA wants the rover to be remotely operable from anywhere between the lunar surface and Earth.
+The agency also desires the rover to have sufficient autonomous capabilities.
+These requirements chiefly come from NASA’s Science Mission Directorate to ensure efficient scientific use of the rover when a crewed mission isn’t ongoing, which is at least 11 months of the year!

-Lockheed Martin is partnering with General Motors, who helped develop Apollo’s LRV, to build its LTV-class rover sporting an MDA-provided robotic arm.
-One of its emphasized features is conducting autonomous science operations for non-crew mission phases.
+Lockheed Martin is partnering with General Motors, who helped develop Apollo’s LRV, to build an LTV-class rover sporting an MDA-provided robotic arm.
+It will be able to preposition itself near a landing site prior to astronauts arriving on future Artemis missions, and conduct autonomous science operations.

 Astrolab will bid their Flexible Logistics and Exploration (FLEX) rover.
-Unlike Lockheed and Northrop’s concepts, as far as we know, FLEX already has a fully-functional terrestrial prototype, which has been tested for mobility, crewed and remote operations, and for deploying a variety of large payloads.
+Unlike Lockheed and Northrop’s concepts, as far as we know, FLEX already has a fully-functional terrestrial prototype, which has been tested for mobility, crewed and remote operations, and to deploy a variety of large payloads.

-Teledyne Brown, Sierra Space, Nissan North America, and Bridgestone revealed their partnership in April 2022 to bid their LTV-class rover.
+Teledyne Brown Engineering, Sierra Space, Nissan North America and Bridgestone have revealed their partnership to bid an LTV-class rover too.

-It should be noted that the LTV is just one of the two rover types part of NASA’s Artemis Base Camp, which aims to build the infrastructure necessary for four astronauts to live for at least 33-day periods on the Moon.
+It should be noted that the LTV is just one of the two rover types part of NASA’s Artemis Base Camp, which aims to build the infrastructure necessary for at least a few astronauts to live long-term on the Moon.
 The other rover is a pressurized, habitable one, which would enable astronauts to explore the Moon’s south pole up to 45 days at a time.
 NASA will presumably solicit proposals for this even more advanced vehicle at a later stage.

 P.S.
 NASA has made a really cool video ad for the LTV.